mavleo96/cse538-assignments/hw2/README.md

 - Add a pad token with value `<|endoftext|>`.
 - Change the BOS and EOS in the tokenizer’s special token map to `<s>` and `</s>` respectively.

 **Side Note:** GPT2 does not use start and stop tokens, and you must add them yourself.
 We are using GPT2 tokenizer here so you can compare probabilistic LM to the output of RNN-based LM in part 2.
-However, if you were to want to use a tokenizer that has sentence start and stop tokens, like roberts-base, then you would get them with:
+However, if you were to want to use a tokenizer that has sentence start and stop tokens, like roberta-base, then you would get them with:
 ```python
 tokenizer = PreTrainedTokenizerFast.from_pretrained('roberta-base')